Table of Contents

 Two of Scientists namely Heisenberg and Bohr are primarily credited for such interpretation.
 In modern days we know it by the name Copenhagen interpretation.

 After the observer observes the phenomenon, we can apply some not-so-easy mathematics called ‘wave function’ and ‘Schrodinger’s Equation’ to understand how and where the atoms are moved while they decayed.

 But wait?
 It’s all about probabilities.
 So, what’s beyond probabilities?

-The measurements of quantum mechanical things are also similar.
-Take an example of the electron, unless you measure it, it can be in any position.
+For electron, unless you measure it, it can be in any position.
 It is such that, there are many states of quantum mechanics observation too but all the states can be combined to get similar/same kind of stuff which is predictable through Probabilities.